Maximum Subarray Sum (Kadane’s Algorithm)

 • One of the best problems to learn time and space complexity optimization using various approaches.

 • The idea behind Kadane's algorithm is intuitive and worth exploring.
-We can use similar ideas to solve several coding problems efficiently.
+We can use similar ideas to solve several coding problems.

 Let’s understand the problem